in28minutes/in28minutes.github.io/_posts/2017-07-06-introduction-to-web-services-restful-and-soap.md

 layout:     post
 title:      Introduction to Web Services - Restful and SOAP
 date:       2017-07-06 12:31:19
-summary:    Introduction to Web Services - Restful and SOAP
+summary:    Introduction to Web Services - Restful and SOAP, This tutorial will help you understand the basics of web services and the different kinds of web services - REST and SOAP.
 categories: Web services, SOAP, REST
 permalink:  /introduction-to-web-services-with-soap-and-rest
 ---